FirentisTFW/street-workout-places/brief_specification.md

 ## 1. HOME
 - list of spots near user (press a button to get user location and get spots near)
-- list of categories/equipment (pick a category or navigate to filters page)
+- list of equipment (navigate to filters page?)
-- recently added spots (?)
+- recently added spots/reviews (?)

 ## 2. MAP WITH PINS
 - map with location pins